waldyrious/sequelize/docs/manual/other-topics/migrations.md

 }
 ```

-Note that the Sequelize CLI assumes mysql by default.
+Note that the Sequelize CLI assumes MySQL by default.
 If you're using another dialect, you need to change the content of the `"dialect"` option.

 Now edit this file and set correct database credentials and dialect.
 The keys of the objects (e.g. "development") are used on `model/index.js` for matching `process.env.NODE_ENV` (When undefined, "development" is a default value).